ceaucari/drupal_block_reactive/README.md

 Now, play with the reactivity by splitting the window into 2 and posting a comment from one to the other.
 The expected modern behavior :)

-If you want to modify the /js, run `npm install` to download dependencies and `npm run dev` to write ES6 code in watch mode.
+If you want to modify the /js, run `npm install` to download dependencies and `gulp` to write ES6 code.

 ## Demo